-- St. Catherine Labouré Hand Chime Choir: Members are chosen by audition. - School Mass Choir: The School Mass Choir is open to any student in grades 3 8 who expresses a desire to sing at our Friday liturgies. - Women's Chorale: Women's Chorale is open to any student in grades 7 and 8 who express a desire to study serious choral singing and display basic pitch matching and a beginning understanding of the fundamentals of music. - Musical Theatre Program: The St. Catherine Labouré Musical Theatre Program is open to any student in grades 6-8 who desire to learn more about the musical theatre experience.
+- School Mass Choir: The School Mass Choir is open to any student in grades 3 8 who expresses a desire to sing at our Friday liturgies. - Women's Chorale: Women's Chorale is open to any student in grades 7 and 8 who express a desire to study serious choral singing and display basic pitch matching and a beginning understanding of the fundamentals of music. - Musical Theatre Program: The St. Catherine Labouré Musical Theatre Program is open to any student in grades 6-8 who desire to learn more about the musical theatre experience.